-If you were able to pay off the purchase in 90 days, then you'd be able to save up and make the purchase in three months, avoiding the gimmick all together.
+If you were able to pay off the purchase in 90 days, you'd be able to save up and make the purchase in three months, avoiding the gimmick altogether.

-How to Lose Your Interest-Free Days
+Losing Your Interest-Free Days

-You might rationalize that it's ok if you don't pay off the balance in 90 days.
-You'll just pay as much as you can and after that you'll deal with the interest.
-Here's the catch: The 90 days same as cash finances is a type of deferred interest financing arrangement that only works for your benefit if you pay off the balance in 90 days.
+You may be tempted to rationalize that it's okay if you don't pay off the balance in 90 days; you'll just pay as much as you can, and after that, you'll deal with the interest.
+Here's the catch, though: The 90 days same as cash finances is a type of deferred-interest financing arrangement that only works for your benefit if you pay off the balance in 90 days.

-If your balance isn't paid in full in 90 days, the interest is backdated to the date of the purchase then added onto your balance.
-So, you see, you only get 90 interest-free days if you pay the balance in full during that time.
+If your balance isn't paid in full in 90 days, the interest is backdated to the date of the purchase and added to your balance.
+You only get 90 interest-free days if you pay the balance in full during that time.
 Otherwise, you haven't gotten the interest-free benefit at all.

 Saving is Cheaper Than Financing

 If you can't afford to pay for the purchase in full by the due date, you can't afford to finance it.
 The best option is to save up for large purchases, so you don't have to worry about paying it back later.
 Instead of making a purchase and hoping to pay it off in 90 days, use those 90 days to help you save.
 Not only can this help develop good saving habits, but you may also find that you don't want the item(s) as much as you initially thought.